 The impact toughness value akis the impact energy consumed per unit cross-sectional area at the notch of the specimen.

-k = Ak / S0 (J/cm²)
+a k = Ak / S0 (J/cm²)

 Low akvalues-Brittle materials: